Priest Crafting Guide

 In this section, we list neutral cards that are always good to craft if you are playing Priest.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.

 - Acolyte of Pain - Priority = MEDIUM: Acolyte of Pain is a great tool to aggressively cycle cards for Combo Priest decks.
-It has great synergy with Wild Pyromancer and Spirit Lash.
+It has great synergy with Wild Pyromancer.

-- Loot Hoarder - Priority = MEDIUM: Loot Hoarder is a cheap card draw tool used across many Priest decks.
+- Loot Hoarder - Priority = LOW: Loot Hoarder is a cheap card draw tool used across many Priest decks.
 It has great synergy with Dead Ringer and is often played alongside it.

 3. Gold Allocation Guide

 The Witchwood expansion provided very little new tools for Priest.
 The only real commonly used card added was Divine Hymn, which can be crafted very cheaply, allowing you to spend your gold elsewhere.

 The Boomsday Project provided a few strong cards for Deathrattle decks, such as Dead Ringer and Reckless Experimenter in addition to Mecha'thun to create a new Mecha'thun Priest archetype.
 As the most useful card for Priest is a single Legendary, Mecha'thun, it is better to craft the card and invest your Gold into other card packs.